Today, I entered the Richmond Range, a challenging high-elevation section of Te Araroa.

 Hacket Hut, my planned destination yesterday, took a little over an hour to reach, and was easily the fastest section today.
 I took a short ten-minute break to mentally re-set for the next section: once I left Hacket Hut, I was committing to entering the Richmond Range.
 (A two-hour side-trail from the hut leads to a picnic area and a road.)

 From Hacket Hut, I began the “easy” part of the 5.8 km climb to Starveall Hut, with nearly 1,000 meters of elevation gain.
 The easy part was along Hacket Creek, which the trail zig-zagged across many times.
 Wanting dry feet for the climb, I tried my best to rock-hop my way across each crossing.
 Thanks to low water levels, for the most part, I was successful.
-However, towards the end of the creek, there was a couple of crossings where the water level was just a little too high, and I had to get my feet well.
+However, towards the end of the creek, there were a couple of crossings where the water level was just a little too high, and I had to get my feet wet.

 It was a lot of effort expended to keep my feet as try as possible, and it worked out well, but it did make that part take far longer than if I’d just stomped across (or just straight up) the creek.